One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Dataset statistics

 \section{Dataset statistics}

-In \cref{Dataset statistics} we report the main characteristics of the datasets used in our experiments, including our RBAT Dataset.
+In \Cref{tab.Dataset-statistics-1,tab.Dataset-statistics-2} we report the main characteristics of the datasets used in our experiments, including our RBAT Dataset.
 Specifically, both ``Pre-training samples'' and ``Downstream training samples'' refer to the original number of time series samples {\em before} any upsampling or data-augmentation process.
 The reported number of attributes include the time stamp counted as a single field.

-Note that, for the Transaction Dataset, the PKDD’99 Financial Dataset and our RBAT Dataset, the training/testing splits are based on the clients.
-Hence, there are no bank clients in common between the splits.
-Concerning the Pollution Dataset, the training/testing dataset splits are based on the protocol proposed in \cite{TabBERT}, obtained by creating time series with a time stride (\cref{sec.Ablation}).
-For this dataset, in \cref{Dataset statistics} we report also the statistics of our partition, obtained using a non-overlapping stride which guarantees that there is no information leak between the training and the testing split.
+For the Pollution Dataset, we also report the statistics of our partition, obtained using a non-overlapping stride which guarantees that there is no information leak between the training and the testing split (\Cref{sec:setting}).
+For both the Pollution and Transaction datasets, we also report the statistics corresponding to time series of length $t = 50$, used in \Cref{tab.pollution-t-50} and \Cref{tab.Fraud-detection-t-50}, respectively.
+Finally, the last column of \Cref{tab.Dataset-statistics-1} refers to the random subset of the Transaction Dataset used in the ablation experiments of \Cref{sec.Ablation}.